TxDOT: Toll system working ‘correctly’ despite hundreds of complaints

 State Sen. Lois Kolkhorst, R-Brenham, said the sheer number of individuals affected by the system is an indication it may not be working properly.

 "That's something that we should be worried about in looking at those collections rates," Kolkhorst said.
-"Sometimes I have constituents that send me letters or pleas of emails and phone calls to say, 'I went through three tolls but by the time I paid my bill, it was you know, forty-five dollars instead of four dollars.'"
+"Sometimes I have constituents that send me letters or pleas of emails and phone calls to say, 'I went through three tolls but by the time I paid my bill, it was you know, $45 instead of $4.'"

 Kolkhorst is a member of the Senate Transportation Committee, which met Wednesday at the Capitol to discuss certain transportation funding, as well as the impact of Hurricane Harvey on the state’s transportation infrastructure.